 2) Kill Chronic Infections

-Fungi and bacteria are naturally found on all mucosal epithelial surfaces of the human body, but many times the balance between the beneficial and non-beneficial varieties goes off balance.
+Fungi and bacteria are naturally found on all mucosal surfaces of the human body, but many times the balance between the beneficial and non-beneficial varieties goes off balance.

 In small amounts, mold toxins can make a person feel sluggish, depressed, lethargic, and irritable.